Fr. 170.00

 Read more

 Informationen zum Autor Ge Chen is Assistant Professor at Durham Law School, having previously held a post as Research Associate at the Mercator Institute for China Studies (MERICS), a Berlin-based think-tank.
 Dr Chen has held many research and academic posts in China, Germany, and the United Kingdom, and provided legal consulting services to both Chinese and German governments in a variety of legal projects under the Sino–EU Dialogue on the Rule of Law.
-Klappentext This books offers a sophisticated analysis of how China's copyright system is intertwined with censorship and international copyright law.
+Klappentext Copyright and International Negotiations provides a historical study of the development of Chinese copyright law in terms of China's contemporary political economy and the impact that international copyright law has had.
+The analysis shows how China's copyright system is intertwined with censorship and international copyright law and how this has affected freedom of expression.
+China still enforces an old censorship regime that clamps down on free expression despite a modern system of copyright rules which should function as an engine of free expression.
+The book explores the development and architecture of Chinese copyright law in parallel with international copyright law, clarifies China's nuanced patterns of the control of free expression through copyright law, and identifies a breakthrough for neutralising the impact of China's censorship policies through copyright law.
 Zusammenfassung This book examines the topic of copyright and freedom of expression as an interdisciplinary issue.
 The book is not only targeted at copyright lawyers but it will also be of interest to those in the fields of human rights! global trade! economic history! political science! and modern China in general.
 Inhaltsverzeichnis 1.
 A tale of two engines; 2.
 Little gain makes work hard; 3.
 Power is knowledge; 4.
 Towards free expression?

 Customer reviews